 Here you can see how white is already taking advantage of his opponent’s poor pawn structure.
 After bringing his queen to h6, the f6 pawn can no longer be defended.
 In addition to this, the king is not safe either.
 For example, after Nxf6, the threat will be Qxh7, with a mate.

-Make your pawn structure better if you have been forced to worsen it at some point in the game.
+Make your pawn structure better if somebody has forced you to worsen it at some point in the game.

 For example, one popular chess strategy for getting rid of the doubled pawns is to trade one of them: